Comp-Labs/comp-labs-meet/README.md

 **Not yet available on all the App Stores**

 ## Development

-### Customise this Application

-If you want to customise this application with your own needs such as logo, meeting url, text change on the app, here's how you do it.

-- Install [nodejs](https://nodejs.org/en/download) `Install the Latest version, not the LTS version`
-- Install [Git](https://git-scm.com/downloads) `Select your Operating System name and install it`
-- Download the Latest Electron Compressed Source based on your OS from `https://github.com/comp-labs/comp-labs-meet/releases/latest`
-- Extract the zip file and open a new terminal inside the directory
-- Run `npm install && npm start` from the Terminal.
-The App should start.
-- You can edit the Electron Source Files to Customise the Application.

 #### If you want to hack on this project, here is how you do it.